j201/blog/posts/bags.md

 (paragraph: a more flexible/appropriate API)

-To summarize, using another data structure when a bag would be appropriate has the following downsides:
+To summarize, using a bag when appropriate has the following upsides compared to a less appropriate data structure:

-- Efficiency for certain operations is worse
+- Efficiency is better for certain operations
-- The API is less flexible and appropriate for the application
+- The API can often be more flexible
-- It doesn't express that the order of the data is irrelevant
+- The choice of data structure emphasizes that the order of the data is relevant

 ###Caveat: performance